ZeeCoder/container-query/packages/postcss-container-query/README.md

 This module is part of a [monorepo](https://github.com/ZeeCoder/container-query).

-Detailed documentation can be found there.
+Detailed documentation can be found [here](https://github.com/ZeeCoder/container-query/blob/master/docs/parcel.md).

 ## License